Darkstrumn/pySBC/README.md

 Rpi being the heart of the controller.
 This is the pilot project for this technique in controller interfece design I've done.

-If the timing needs tobe more hi-rez, I may need to use something other than Python, but presently it seems to be working! ^_^
+If the timing needs to be more hi-rez, I may need to use something other than Python, but presently it seems to be working! ^_^

 End of line.